James Starks: Early life

 James attended high school in Niagara Falls, New York, where he played football and ran track.
-In football, he ran for 1,048 yards and threw for over 600 yards for the Wolverines of Niagara Falls High School while earning All-Western New York honors in his senior season.
+In football, he ran for 1,048 yards and threw for over 600 yards for the Wolverines of Niagara Falls High School while earning All-Western New York honors in his senior season and nomination for The Connolly Cup.
 He served as a captain for three years.
 In track & field, Starks was one of the states top performers in the long jump (PR of 7.00 meters), and also recorded an 11.14 100-meter dash time.

 Considered only a two-star recruit by Rivals.com, Starks's only scholarship offer came from Buffalo, which he accepted.

 College career

-Starks attended the University at Buffalo, where he played on the Buffalo Bulls football team from 2006 to 2009.
+Starks attended the University at Buffalo, where he played on the Bulls football team from 2006 to 2009.
 He set a career rushing record with 3,140 yards, and scored 40 total touchdowns.
 He registered back-to-back 1,000 yard seasons as a sophomore and junior.
 He was one of the elite backs in the MAC and became the first 1,000-yard rusher in the Bulls’ Division I-A era.
 He also became the first UB freshman to earn All-MAC recognition in 2006.
 He earned second-team All-MAC honors as a freshman and sophomore, and was named to the All-MAC first-team as a junior.
 Starks did not play in his senior season due to a shoulder injury.
 He is also a member of Phi Beta Sigma fraternity.